SurgRAW: Multi-Agent Workflow with Chain of Thought Reasoning for Robotic Surgical Video Analysis: Methodology

 \subsection{Expertise Reinforcement through Supplementary Modules}

-\textbf{Panel Discussion for Visual-Semantic Tasks.} Despite acquiring strong reasoning abilities through CoT, multi-agent collaboration can further benefit specific task-level agents to achieve a more comprehensive analysis \cite{kim2025mdagents,li2024mmedagent}.
-Visual-semantic tasks, in particular, demand contextual awareness and cross-verification to ensure procedural accuracy.
+\textbf{Panel Discussion for Visual-Semantic Tasks.} Despite acquiring strong reasoning abilities through CoT, multi-agent collaboration can further benefit task-level agents to achieve a more comprehensive analysis \cite{kim2025mdagents,li2024mmedagent}.
+VS tasks, in particular, demand contextual awareness and cross-verification to ensure accuracy.
 For instance, the Action Interpreter may consult the Instrument Specialist to confirm the identity or presence of a surgical instrument before proceeding.

-To tackle the challenge, SurgRAW introduces an Action Evaluator to ensure logical coherence and consistency through a panel discussion mechanism.
-This mechanism operates from three perspectives: i) To safeguard prediction-level consistency, the Action Evaluator integrates a knowledge graph derived from the information provided by Da Vinci surgical robot’s official specifications \cite{davinci}.
-This graph encodes permissible instrument-action relationships, allowing the Instrument Specialist and Action Interpreter to cross-reference their predictions and maintain procedural alignment. ii) To enhance consistency and quality at the reasoning level, the Action Evaluator employs two additional structured rubrics: the Coherence rubric evaluates the logical alignment of chains of thought within a task, ensuring a reliable reasoning process.
-Meanwhile, the Collaborative Synergy rubric assesses how well agents reinforce each other’s predictions while mitigating error propagation, preventing early inconsistencies from affecting final decisions.
+To tackle the challenge, SurgRAW introduces an Action Evaluator to conduct panel discussion from three perspectives: i) To safeguard prediction-level consistency, the Action Evaluator integrates a surgical knowledge graph detailing permissible instrument-action relationships which is derived from the \textit{Da Vinci} surgical robot’s official specifications \cite{davinci}.
+This encourages different task-level agents to cross-reference their predictions and check for procedural alignment. ii) To enhance consistency and quality at the reasoning level, the Action Evaluator employs two additional structured rubrics: the \textbf{Inter-Chain Coherence} rubric evaluates the logical alignment of CoT results within a task, ensuring a reliable and logical reasoning process.
+Meanwhile, the \textbf{Inter-Agents Collaborative Synergy} rubric assesses how well agents reinforce each other’s predictions while mitigating error propagation, preventing early inconsistencies from affecting final decisions.
+During the panel discussion, the Action Evaluator pass the information between task-level agents to refine the response until the KG check reaches \textbf{true}, and the two rubrics are higher than their corresponding threshold of 3 out of 5.
+The conversation will be interrupted if max iteration of 3 runs is reached.
+This maximum iteration cap is imposed as a pragmatic safeguard to bound refinement and prevent unproductive repeated disagreement.
 These evaluations foster inter-agent synergy and further reinforce evidence-based reasoning.